EWaterman/EWaterman.github.io/_posts/Ch5/0005-02-01-colour-or-black-and-white.md

 Contrary to common belief, **modern day comics don’t have to be in colour to be “good”**.
 Like everything, deciding whether or not your comics should be in colour involves a number of trade-offs to consider.

-Often times, black and white is seen in darker, more gritty comics but this is not always the case.
+Oftentimes, black and white is seen in darker, more gritty comics but this is not always the case.
 The action comedy [Scott Pilgrim](https://en.wikipedia.org/wiki/Scott_Pilgrim) had major success in black and white (though a colour version was later released).

 Here are a few reasons why you should consider going with black and white: